dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

 8. Suppose you wanted to build a simple image-sharing web site.
 How would you design it if the site was intended to serve people in one region of the world?
 How would you then expand it to work globally?

-    * To build a simple image-sharing web site, I would use the three-tier architecture.
+    * To build a simple image-sharing web site, I would use the three-tier architecture with clod-scale service.
     * Three-tier architecture has the feature of scaling and then I can scale the system by adding more data servers in the different regions and and replicate the web serevers to handle the requests from the load balancer.
+    * Cloud-scale services are globally distributed.
+    * In cloud scale service a global load balanceris used to direct traffic to the nearest location.
+    * In this type of architecure We build multiple datacenters around the world, or we rent space in otherpeople’s datacenters, and replicate our services in each of them.
 #

 9. What is a message bus architecture and how might one be used?